w3f/polkadot-wiki/docs/learn-staking.md

 For example, assume the block reward for a validator is 10 DOTs.
 A validator may specify `validator_payment = 50%`, in which case the validator would receive 5 DOTs.
 The remaining 5 DOTs would then be split between the validator and their nominators based on the proportion of stake each nominator had.
 Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.

 Rewards can be directed to the same account (controller) or to the stash account (and either increasing the staked value or not increasing the staked value).
 It is also possible to top-up / withdraw some bonded DOTs without having to un-stake everything.

+For specific details about validator payouts, please see [this guide](maintain-guides-validator-payout).

 ## Inflation